 Join us for Office Hours where you can get your questions answered.
-We will have recurring, monthly 30-minute sessions for the following provider types, but any provider is welcome to attend.
+We will have recurring, bimonthly 30-minute sessions during which any provider is welcome to attend.

 Access all sessions through the Office Hours Zoom link.
 Each session will be opened at 8:30 a.m. on the following schedule:

 Apr 16, 2024- CANCELLED

 - April 30, 2024

 - May 28, 2024